DanielBelovol/GameUniversity/readme.md

 The `/stats` command displays your top 5 games, sorted by the fewest attempts.

 ## How to start a game?
-You need to compile and start your project with these commands: g++ Main.cpp Game.cpp -o GuessGame
-./GuessGame
+you need to download latest release of game and then you need to open game.exe file

 ![Image of program](image.png)